nikahmadz/Firedash/README.md

 # Firedash Github Repository

+**Firedash is an Admin Panel for Firebase Apps**.
 This repository host development & documentation notes for Firedash.
 To know more about Firedash, [visit the about page](https://nikahmadz.github.io/Firedash/).

 ---